tariq-hasan/system-design/basic_system_design/distributed_logging.md

 - Log4j has contained the hidden vulnerability, Log4Shell (CVE-2021-44228), since 2013.
 - Apache gave the highest available score, a CVSS severity rating of 10, to Log4Shell.
 - The exploit is simple to execute and affects hundreds of millions of devices.
-- Security experts are convinced that this vulnerability can allow devastating cyberattacks internationally because it can enable attackers to run malicious code and take control of the machine.
+- This vulnerability can allow devastating cyberattacks because it can enable attackers to run malicious code and take control of the machine.

 # Design of a Distributed Logging Service